le-christine/bcm-delivery-sys/README.md

 - Path parameter: id - the id of the delivery truck to retrieve Example response:

+# Project Structure

+### /server/src/
+Server file can be found here.

+### /bcm-app/src/
+React components can be found here.

 # Technologies Used
 - Server: Node.js (Express.js)